ryscheng/www.raymondcheng.net/_posts/2019-12-30-decentralizing-twitter.md

 **User experience:** Is the proposed user interface the right way to expose this choice to users?
 How often will users even switch between lenses?
 Will the difference in experience even be noticeable?
 Rather than switch between lens tabs, would it be more effective to combine multiple machine learning models from different lenses into a single feed for the user?

 **Market response**: Will an EFF-Twitter lens get users and how many will opt to use it?
 Does this sufficiently address Twitter’s public criticisms?
 Will this increase the total market share for Twitter, like subreddits have been effective for Reddit?
 Or will it lead to a more diluted experience with less engagement?
 How will this impact Twitter revenues?
 It is impossible to armchair predict how this will resolve.
 Even though there was [public backlash](https://www.theverge.com/2016/2/6/10928068/jacking-up-the-twitter-timeline) over moving away from a chronological feed, the fact that “Top Tweets” is still the default Twitter user experience implies that they likely see greater engagement with this recommendation algorithm.

+**Lens Safety**: What if there was a lens advertised for cute cat photos, but it actually steered children towards criminal abusers?
+How would Twitter audit the safety of lenses and remove dangerous ones from its store?
+While there is a growing body of literature that measures biases in AI models, this is a challenging emerging area.
+An open platform could both help researchers trying to understand bias in models, but also open up the platform to dangerous actors.

 Taking an agile approach to designing interfaces is valuable, it allows us to test whether people even want to interface at this level of abstraction in the first place.
 Taking a waterfall approach to Interface design suffers from similar downfalls to waterfall development in software.